 How SAFE Notes Function for Investors

-Why would an investor agree to a SAFE note?
-Because it rewards them for getting in on the ground floor.
-It allows them to potentially own more of a company and pay less for ownership than others who invest in the business later—e.g. during a series A round.
+From an investor’s point of view, what is a SAFE note’s appeal?
+First, it rewards them for getting in on the ground floor.
+Second, it allows investors to (potentially) own more of a company than they might have expected to when the SAFE note converts, depending on how the company is valued in the next funding round.
+There’s also a chance they will have to pay less than others who invest in the business later — e.g., during a series A round.

 SAFE notes offer this advantage to investors through discounts, valuation caps, or both.

 A valuation cap is a more variable kind of discount.
 It accounts for a possible change in company value between the time the SAFE note is signed and when the company starts selling stock.
-A lower valuation cap benefits the SAFE note holder, as it sets a ceiling for what they pay for equity in the event the market determines the business is worth more than initially expected.
+A lower valuation cap benefits the SAFE note holder.
+It sets a ceiling for what they pay for equity in the event the market determines the business is worth more than initially expected.

 Some SAFE notes have valuation caps, some have discounts, and some have both.
 When both are present, the investor can choose to take advantage of whichever option is more advantageous.